DeveloperAcademy-POSTECH/NC2-SnoreDetector/README.md

 ## Project Introduction

 <p align="justify">
-Have you ever wondered whether or not you snore?
+Have you ever wondered whether or not you snore? <br>
-Snore Detector detects your snoring when you sleep and it records it automatically, so when you wake up, you can actually hear your snoring!
+Snore Detector detects your snoring when you sleep and it records it automatically, <br>
+so when you wake up, you can actually hear your snoring!
 </p>